 Pets on Leash

 Pets/domestic animals must be on a leash at all times.
 Pets/domestic animals are not allowed in day-use/beach areas (with the exception of the designated dog beach) or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets, due to wildlife issues and the potential for problems with bears.
 Check with park staff for directions to the designated dog beach, which is located between the main day-use area and the boat launch.

 Swimming beach and marked swimming area.
 There are NO LIFEGUARDS on duty at provincial parks.

 There are waterskiing opportunities on Charlie Lake.

 Beatton Provincial Park has excellent winter recreation opportunities.

-- Cross Country Skiing – Experience over 15km of groomed cross-country ski trails designed for beginner, intermediate and advancing skiing.
-Trail maps are provided at the trailhead and at some of the main junctions.
-Not all trails have been completely marked yet so please use caution.
+Cross Country Skiing – Experience over 15km of groomed cross-country ski trails designed for beginner, intermediate and advancing skiing.
+Trail maps are posted at the trailhead and major junctions.
+Trails are marked.

 Facilities Available at this Park

 There is a double boat launch complete with turnaround and a large parking area for vehicles with trailers.